KarenPNavarro/KarenPNavarro/README.md

 ## Where there's a will, there's a code 👩🏻‍💻

-Hi👋 I'm Karen a Jr. Front-End Developer and Psychology Graduate based in Puerto Rico.
+Hi👋 I'm Karen, Jr. Front-End Developer and Psychology Graduate based in Puerto Rico.
 Currently studying to become a Full-Stack Software Engineer.

 I'm passionate about projects that combine technology and human behavior, including AI-driven tools and mental health applications.